greggersaurus/OpenSteamController/DevBoard/README.md

     1. Is this related to ADC IRQ always running?
     1. Is this related to monitor command lock up?
 1. Check clean build works (i.e. from fresh clone)
+1. Look into having USB UART CDC still be active for controller build...
+(This might not be possible.
+Need to learn more about USB in general I think...)
+    1. This could be an awesome debug option to be able plug controller into PC to get stats, etc. via UART after usage...
 1. (finish) ADC command
     1. Have it use interrupt like Valve's firmware does
         1. Make sure IRQ is not starving anything running in normal execution context (i.e. not IRQ)